spotandjake/Brisk/Documentation/Language/Output/ModuleSignatureSection.md

   | InterfaceType
   | EnumType;
 ```
-The id's for each type element can be found here.
+The IDS for each type element can be found here.
 ```ts
 enum BriskTypeID {
   PrimitiveType = 0x00,